Monishka11/carsCarousel/README.md

 > carsCarousel

-* A carousel of images of lamborghinis..
+* An image carousel of lamborghinis..
 Click the next/previous arrow and check them out.

 * Link to the webpage: https://monishka11.github.io/carsCarousel/